requireio/aperture/README.md

   aperture <command> [options]

 Commands:
-  init    links, installs and purges your dependencies for fresh projects link    Sets up the local links in the target directory. list    Lists the modules configured to be linked. bulk    Runs a shell command from each linked module. config  Print out the current config being used. purge   Permanently removes any module duplicates which should
+  open     links, installs and purges your dependencies for fresh projects. link     Sets up the local links in the target directory. list     Lists the modules configured to be linked. bulk     Runs a shell command from each linked module. install  Intelligently install your node dependencies for local development. config   Print out the current config being used. purge    Permanently removes any module duplicates which should
            be linked in the tree.

 Options:
   -b, --bail     Exit early on reaching an error during "aperture bulk".